AurPutr/FIFA-project/README.md

-# Data-Driven Football Team Selection – "ultralearnManral"
+# Data-Driven Football Team Selection

 ## Description
 The goal of this project was to build a competitive starting lineup for a newly founded football club named **"ultralearnManral"**, using data-driven decision-making.